celadonfish/brevifolia-hugo/README.md

 To translate texts your site uses, add an `i18n` folder to your site.

-Feel free to submit pull requests for other translations of Tale's texts.
+Feel free to submit pull requests for other translations of Brevifolia's texts.

 [Hugo documentation for multilingual sites](//gohugo.io/content-management/multilingual/)

 ### Disqus
-Tale supports Disqus integration, a comment system that empowers dynamic features to static websites.
+Brevifolia supports Disqus integration, a comment system that empowers dynamic features to static websites.
 To install it, just add the key `disqusShortname` in your `config.toml`
 ``` toml
 disqusShortname = "disqus-example"
 ```